 Senate Motions

 Introduction of Motions.
 All members of the University Senate, members of the Statutory Faculty as defined in the University of Oregon Constitution Section 2.2 and Emeriti Statutory Faculty shall have the right to introduce motions.
 Motions shall be legislation, policy adoptions, or resolutions as defined in the University of Oregon Constitution Section 7.2.
 Legislation shall be limited to issues that relate to the academic mission of the University or student conduct.
 Policy adoptions shall be restricted to new or revised University policies that are or will be posted on the University of Oregon Policy Library website.
 Resolutions shall be unrestricted in their scope.
-Final motion text must be made public and available to the Senate at least 5 days prior to the Senate meeting.
+Final motion text must be posted on the Senate website at least 15 calendar days prior to the Senate meeting.

 Format of Motions.
 Each motion must contain the following information prior to its consideration by the Senate.
 This information shall be approved by the Senate Rules Committee (See Article 5.2) and the Senate President before the motion shall come before the Senate.